hydra3333/Pi4NAS64/README.md

    - GPU memory is 384Mb
    - "localisation" tab is used to check/configure our timezone/locale etc... also set local language to `UTF-8` to avoid issues

-4. Ensure the Pi has a fixed IPv4 address
-   - perhaps by using our home router's DHCP facility to recognise the Pi's mac address and provide it with an ongoing fixed IPv4 address

-5. If the Pi4 is Wired ethernet (ideally it will be), disable WiFi and BlueTooth on the Pi4
+4. If the Pi4 is Wired ethernet (ideally it will be), disable WiFi and BlueTooth on the Pi4
-   - add these lines into '/boot/config.txt' and reboot the Pi4
+   - edit and add these lines into '/boot/config.txt' (perhaps in a Terminal use `sudo nano /boot/config.txt`) and then reboot the Pi4
      ```
      dtoverlay=pi3-disable-wifi
      dtoverlay=pi3-disable-bt
      ```

+5. Ensure the Pi has a fixed IPv4 address
+   - perhaps by using our home router's DHCP facility to recognise the Pi's mac address and provide it with an ongoing fixed IPv4 address
+   - ensure the Pi4 is rebooted and the IP address "sticks"
+   - then start a Terminal and use `ifconfig` to check the IPv4 address has "stuck"

-6. Prepare our USB3 disks
+6. Prepare our USB3 drives before we even go near plugging them into the Pi4
+   - plug the drive(s) into a Windows PC
+   - format then as NTFS
+   - set security on the drive itself to `Everyone` having `Full Access`
+   - set security on the top level and all subfolders and files to `Everyone` having `Full Access`
+     * hiont: one may need to change "inherited permissions"
+   - first USB3 drive has characteristics:
+     * Drive label `mp4library`
+     * a folder at the root level of the first USB3 drive must be `mp4library` and have security set to `Everyone` having `Full Access` to this folder and all subfolders and files
+   - (if one has one) second USB3 drive has characteristics:
+     * Drive label `mp4library2`
+     * a folder at the root level of the first USB3 drive must be `mp4library` (same as the first drive) and have security set to `Everyone` having `Full Access` to this folder and all subfolders and files
+   - copy media files into the folder tree one created, and check security permissikons on them is set correctly

+7. Prepare our USB3 drives on the Pi4
-   - plug the USB3 external hard drive(s) in to the Pi4 (always use the same drives in the same USB3 slots !)
+   - plug the USB3 external hard drive(s) into the Pi4 (always use the same drives in the same USB3 slots !)
    - wait 15 to 30 seconds for the USB3 external hard drives to spin up and be mounted automatically
    - find and note EXACTLY the correct `UUID=` string of letters and numbers for the USB3 external hard drive(s) ... start a Terminal and do this:
      ```